a9udn9u/last-step/README.md

 # Last Step

-Make your project production-ready by rolling up and minifying JavaScript files and CSS/LESS style sheets.
+Make your project production-ready by rolling up and minifying HTML files, JavaScript scripts and CSS/LESS stylesheets.

 ## What is it?

-This module provides an easy way to combine and minify your JavaScript and CSS/LESS files.
+This module provides an easy way to combine and minify your HTML, JavaScript and CSS/LESS files.
+HTML is processed via [HTMLMinifier](https://github.com/kangax/html-minifier).
 For JavaScript, it uses [rollup.js](https://rollupjs.org/) for combining files, [Babel](https://babeljs.io/)
 (via [rollup-plugin-babel](https://github.com/rollup/rollup-plugin-babel))
 as code transpiler and [UglifyJS2](https://github.com/mishoo/UglifyJS2) (via [rollup-plugin-uglify](https://github.com/TrySound/rollup-plugin-uglify)) for file minification.
 For CSS/LESS, it uses [less](http://lesscss.org/) for inline importing and CSS minification.

 ## How to install